byu-magicc/ardupilot_sim/README.md

 ardupilot_sim
 =============

 This ROS simulation package includes plugins necessary for SITL/Gazebo simulations with the APM stack.
-Currently, only Copter plugins exist.

 Tested with the following setup: